Who Is Brooke Raboutou?

 Lead Climbing is where Brooke shines.
-She has an ability to just keep holding on and going for that extra move when it looks like she’s completely pumped out.
+She has the ability to just keep holding on and going for that extra move when it looks like she’s completely pumped out.
 Being one of the shortest climbers in most competitions you’ll see her struggle to reach foot and hand holds but still hold on.

 Often she’ll have to dyno or make jumps where others don’t.
-She’ll also have to “campus” certain sections (climb without feet, pulling up with arms only), use unconventional upside down moves, or even use push her toe into bolt holds when she can.
+She’ll also have to “campus” certain sections (climb without feet, pulling up with arms only), use unconventional upside-down moves, or even use push her toe into bolt holds when she can.

 In the latest 2021 IFSC World Cup season she’s taken Silver in the one event she’s been at so far – behind Janja Garnbret of course.

 Before Sport Climbing at the Olympics was announced in 2016 Brooke has only dabbled in Speed Climbing for fun.
 Though it isn’t her favorite event she’s still putting up respectable times and in US Nationals has done better than some others who’ve done it longer.
 Still she can be inconsistent – which is a big problem as Speed climbing is one on one and a fall or slip means a loss.